How to Become Wealthy

 Then after that, you have the whole of the rest of your life.
 So maybe you get like 50, 60 years to do whatever you want.
 Who knows maybe more maybe a hundred years

 TIP NUMBER THREE – TRACK YOUR NET WORTH

 Your net worth is how much you’re actually worth – it’s your assets minus your liabilities, it’s your what you have minus how much you owe, basically.

 We don’t count things like cars, because they just go down.
 Anything that’s an asset, that pays you money, that that’s your net worth.
 So we recommend that you track it and you know it every single month, your income, your outgoings, how much of your income is passive income and how much of your income is active income.

 Income you’re actually working for.
 So if you’ve only got a job, that’s active income.
 It’s money you’re actually exchanging time for.
 Passive income is something coming in from an asset, like property or from share dividends.

 So know all those figures every single month.
 It sounds like quite a big ask, but it once you get in the swing of it, it’s actually not that complicated and it’s worth doing.

-So we have a spreadsheet that makes us pretty chart, and our we use it, and our masterclass students use it as well and it really helps you focus on your goals.
+So we have a special Wealth Tracking spreadsheet that we and our Stealth Millionaire Program students use.
+It really helps you focus on your goals and know when you can quit your job.
 Our goal is to increase our net worth and it’s to increase our passive income.
 That will only happen if you focus on it and if you have a goal.

 Hopefully you’ll know what you’re making at the moment (or you will once you go and work it out) and you need to have your goals from there.